mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

 To host this demo, a virtual machine running RedHat Enterprise Linux 7.4 was created in Azure using the following overall process:

-I (#I) - Provision the Red Hat Enterprise Linux 7.4 (RHEL74) virtual machine II (#II) - Connect to the RHEL74 VM using SSH.
+1 (#1) - Provision the Red Hat Enterprise Linux 7.4 (RHEL74) virtual machine
+2 (#2) - Connect to the RHEL74 VM using SSH.
-III (#III) - Install SQL Server 2017 using RHEL's YUM package manager.
+3 (#3) - Install SQL Server 2017 using RHEL's YUM package manager.
-IV (#IV) - Restore the WideWorldImporters Full Database Backup V (#V) - Run init-db.sh script to prime the database for the demo.
+4 (#4) - Restore the WideWorldImporters Full Database Backup
+5 (#5) - Run init-db.sh script to prime the database for the demo.
-VI (#VI) - Deploy the Docker container hosting the "Web Dashboard Application" that will connect to the SQL Server 2017 deployed natively on RHEL.
+6 (#6) - Deploy the Docker container hosting the "Web Dashboard Application" that will connect to the SQL Server 2017 deployed natively on RHEL.
-VII (#VII) - Configure the Network Security Group to allow incoming network traffic on the port exposed by the "Web Dashboard Application", (88 in our case).
+7 (#7) - Configure the Network Security Group to allow incoming network traffic on the port exposed by the "Web Dashboard Application", (88 in our case).
-VIII (#VIII) - Access and use the "Web Dashboard Application" to demo SQL Server 2017 new Automatic Tuning capability.
+8 (#8) - Access and use the "Web Dashboard Application" to demo SQL Server 2017 new Automatic Tuning capability.

-## I - Provision the Red Hat Enterprise Linux 7.4 (RHEL74) virtual machine using the following details on the Azure Portal (https://portal.azure.com/):
+## 1 - Provision the Red Hat Enterprise Linux 7.4 (RHEL74) virtual machine using the following details on the Azure Portal (https://portal.azure.com/):
   1) Search the Azure Market Place tamplates for "RedHat Enterprise Linux 7.4"
   2) Depending on the experience you are looking for, you can either
     a) select the "RedHat Enterprise Linux 7.4" virtual machine template from Red Hat if you want to manually install SQL Server 2017 over RHEL 7.4 yourself (instructions below as this is what we selected for the first demo to showcase how easy it is to install SQL Server 2017 over RHEL),